How To Choose an awesome Niche For Your Online job

 2. Serve what you know

-It would be awkward to try specializing in an area where you don’t know a jack about, wouldn’t it?
+It would be awkward to try specializing in an area that you don’t know a jack about, wouldn’t it?

 Think about it, if you are a Pro in graphics design and your offline clients can’t stop preaching about the killer logos you design- that’s should be the niche for your online job!